roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I pulled out of Aunt Marie, rolled her on her back, and climbed between her legs.
 I was thrusting away inside of her, before the echo of Colin's footsteps in the hall disappeared.

  Aunt Marie sighed.
 "That's not how I expected the conversation to come about."
 She swatted my arm.
 "Very naughty of you, Jeremy.
 Sticking your big thingy inside me, while I was talking to my boy."
-Report_Story #3